 You should also make sure your boss knows you are, in fact, consistently meeting and/or exceeding his or her expectations.
 You may work 10 hours a day, but it won't matter if your boss doesn't know it or you don't get the anticipated results!

 How will you communicate your efforts and results to your employer?
 Don't rely on them to evaluate this.
 Your performance, or lack thereof, may not come up until there is a need for a scapegoat or something goes wrong.

 3. Set Up A Comfortable, Separate Space For Your Work Area

 This is critical to your success as a remote worker.
-Your space should be relatively free from distractions such as family, pets, home telephone, the television, even an attractive view if you are new to telecommuting.
-You should have a good quality chair and large monitor if you are primarily working at the computer (who isn't?).
+Your space should be relatively free from distractions such as family, pets, the television, and even an attractive view if you are new to telecommuting.
+You should have a good quality chair and a large monitor if you are primarily working at the computer (who isn't?).

 4. Make Sure You Have Everything You Need